One of the things that most IT leaders agree on, is the slow adoption of the public cloud. Our own survey also confirms that.

 Discussions of the real cost benefits or lack thereof are very common or simplifications such as “it’s never cheaper” or it is only cheaper when you turn off services/machines at night and on the weekends, etc.

 Cost models are usually more complicated than they initially seem.
-For instance, costs of VPNs, DNSs, routing, and data transmissions from cloud to local or other clouds, are very often underestimated.
+For instance, costs of VPNs, DNSs, routing, and data transmissions from a cloud environment to local or other clouds, are very often underestimated.

 The skill sets required to manage the cloud infrastructure are not lower than managing local infrastructure, but unfortunately they are different and operation teams require more people in the teams.